metauni/metauni.github.io/posts/events/seminar-foundations.md

 # Foundations seminar

 A seminar on the nature of mathematical objects, logic, Gödel's theorems.
+Thursdays `8:00am-9:00am AEDT`.

 **Co-organisers**: Billy Price and Will Troiani.